 NEDC has been converting thermal products essentially since its advent in 1982.
 One of the products that is the most enduring is Sil-Pad 400 by Henkel’s Bergquist.
 This product was actually the original Sil-Pad.
 This pad was created for products with thin gaps that had the luxury of pressure to create less thermal impedance.
 This material exhibits great properties with a silicone binder that is reinforced with fiberglass to become a thermally conductive workhorse.

-The standard color of Sil-Pad 400 is a refined gray.
-NEDC commonly die-cuts parts out of these materials in custom non-standard shapes.
-Sil-Pad 400 is available with pressure sensitive-adhesive on one side or both sides.
+The standard color is a refined gray.
+NEDC commonly die-cuts parts out of these materials in custom non-standard shapes or standard Sil-Pad Configurations.
+It is available with pressure sensitive-adhesive on one side or both sides.
 This material is available in certain gauges ranging from .007″ to .030″.
-Sil-Pad 400 is normally available in 12″ x 12″ sheets or roll form.
+Sil-Pad 400 is normally available in 12″ x 12″ sheets, or roll form.
 For more information on Sil-Pad 400, or if you believe you have an application that could utilize it, please contact firstname.lastname@example.org.